Haselnussbomber/HaselTweaks/README.md

 Uses the games `/itemsort` command for sorting.

-Options:
+Configuration options:

-- Sort armoury on job change
+- Sort armoury on job change (default on)

 ### Auto-open Recipe